-Enable server's domain name filtering This option allows deleting the domain name of the SMTP server from its response to a HELO command coming from a client.
-This filter is enabled by default.

-Connection Keep original source IP address When a request is made by a web client (browser) to the server, the firewall will intercept it and check that the request complies with URL filter rules and then relays the request.
+Enable server's domain name of the SMTP server from its response to domain name a HELO command coming from a client.
+This filter is enabled by default. --- filtering Connection Keep original source IP address When a request is made by a web client (browser) to the server, the firewall will intercept it and check that the request complies with URL filter rules and then relays the request.
 If this option is selected, the new request will use the original source IP address of the web client that sent the packet.
 Otherwise, the firewall's address will be used.